pengwynn/flint/README.md

 ~/projects/dream
 ❯ flint
 [ERROR] README not found
-[FIXME] Every project begins with a README. http://bit.ly/1dqUYQF [ERROR] CONTRIBUTING guide not found
+[INFO] Every project begins with a README. http://bit.ly/1dqUYQF [ERROR] CONTRIBUTING guide not found
-[FIXME] Add a guide for potential contributors. http://git.io/z-TiGg [ERROR] LICENSE not found
+[INFO] Add a guide for potential contributors. http://git.io/z-TiGg [ERROR] LICENSE not found
-[FIXME] Add a license to protect yourself and your users. http://choosealicense.com/ [WARNING] Bootstrap script not found
+[INFO] Add a license to protect yourself and your users. http://choosealicense.com/ [WARNING] Bootstrap script not found
-[FIXME] A bootstrap script makes setup a snap. http://bit.ly/JZjVL6 [WARNING] Test script not found
+[INFO] A bootstrap script makes setup a snap. http://bit.ly/JZjVL6 [WARNING] Test script not found
-[FIXME] Make it easy to run the test suite regardless of project type. http://bit.ly/JZjVL6 [CRITICAL] Some critical problems found.
+[INFO] Make it easy to run the test suite regardless of project type. http://bit.ly/JZjVL6 [CRITICAL] Some critical problems found.
 ```